 We are exposed to market risks in the ordinary course of our business.
 These market risks are principally limited to interest rate fluctuations.
-We had cash of \$33.9 million and \$48.0 million as of September 30, 2016 and December 31, 2015, respectively.
+We had cash of \$45.0 million and \$36.6 million as of March 31, 2017 and December 31, 2016, respectively.
 The primary objective of our investment activities is to preserve principal and liquidity while maximizing income without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.
-Due to the short-term nature of our investment portfolio, and, accordingly, we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.
+Due to the short-term nature of our investment portfolio, we do not believe an immediate 10% increase in interest rates would have a material effect on the fair market value of our portfolio, and, accordingly, we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.